SyncShinee/academic-kickstart/content/authors/admin/_index.md

 I am a Ph.
 D. student of Computer Software and Theory at the [Big Data Analysis Group](http://yongxintong.group/), [State Key Laboratory of Software Development Environment](http://www.nlsde.buaa.edu.cn/), [Beihang University](https://www.buaa.edu.cn/), under [Prof. Yongxin Tong](http://sites.nlsde.buaa.edu.cn/~yxtong/) and [Prof. Ke Xu](http://sites.nlsde.buaa.edu.cn/~kexu/)'s supervision.
 Previously, I obtained a B.Eng. with a major in Computer Science and Technology, from Beihang University.

-My research interests broadly span the intersection of Algorithms, Big Data, Security/Privacy and Mechanism Design.
-I am interested in both foundations and applications of problems that broadly fall in these domains.
-I am especially interested in research that balances effectiveness and efficiency.
+My research interests broadly span the intersection of Algorithms, Big Data and Security/Privacy.
+I am interested in both foundations and applications of problems that fall in these domains.
+Especially, I am interested in research that balances effectiveness and efficiency.